-The stage of the Canadian postsecondary environment suggests that while certain core understandings are needed, it is prudent to proceed cautiously until more research is conducted and formal application of learning outcomes at the program level and perhaps even the course level is expanded across all institutions in Canada.1
+The stage of the Canadian postsecondary environment suggests that while certain core understandings are needed, it is prudent to proceed cautiously until more research is conducted and formal application of learning outcomes at the program level and perhaps even the course level is expanded across all institutions in Canada.
+The following questions are intended to understand perspective on this topic.

-1 It is acknowledged that select jurisdictions have defined learning outcomes and related credential level expectations and frameworks.
+&lt;sup>1 It is acknowledged that select jurisdictions have defined learning outcomes and related credential level expectations and frameworks.
 These might hold the promise of creating a transcription definitional framework for Canadian institutions.